riesenia/cakephp-duplicatable/README.md

 ## Configuration options:

 * *finder* - finder to use to get entities.
-E.g. Set to "translations" to fetch and duplicate translations too.
+Set to "translations" to fetch and duplicate translations too.
 Defaults to "all".
+Possible to set an array for more finders.
 * *contain* - set related entities that will be duplicated
 * *remove* - fields that will be removed from the entity
 * *set* - fields that will be set to provided value or callable to modify the value.
 If you provide a callable, it will take the entity being cloned as the only argument